the-rustketeers/crab-chat/Readme.md

   - **Client**: `cargo run --bin client`
   - **Server**: `cargo run --bin server`

+Note: Due to the way that 'cargo' operates, signal handling will only operate correctly when building and running the executable file.
+This is of no fault to the program.

 ## Files/Folders

 | File or Folder | Purpose |